HahehaLing/Kaggle_ToxicityRater/README.md

 # Acknowledgments
 Jason Trinh for code review and tips about speeding up the search.
-Natalie Ahn for giving tips about training the models and different methods of data transformation.
+Natalie Ahn for giving tips about training the models and different methods of data transformation, data cleaning tips using regex.